Optus taps Asus for new consumer router rollout

 Optus has tapped Asus for the rollout of its new consumer router fleet.

-In a deal which will see the telco push into gaming, streaming and the connected home, the telco will be using Asus’ DSL-AX5400 Dual Band WiFi 6 xDSL Modem Router, replacing products it previously rebranded from Sagemcom.
+In a deal which will see the telco push into gaming, streaming and the connected home, Optus will be using Asus’ DSL-AX5400 Dual Band WiFi 6 xDSL Modem Router, replacing products it previously rebranded from Sagemcom.

 The device itself is a step up from what the telco was previously offering and will work with DSL and NBN connections it also allows more devices to be connected to the network than Optus' previous model on offer.